-Just a five-minute drive from the CBD, the forest is home to wide, meandering trails through giant California redwoods, New Zealand’s famous silver fern, and native bush undergrowth.
-The cool, fresh air is ideal for walking running and mountain biking, and the scenery provides the most amazing backdrop for family photos and selfies.
+Just a 10-minute drive from the city centre, the forest is home to wide, meandering trails through giant California redwoods, New Zealand’s famous silver fern, and native bush undergrowth.
+The cool, fresh air is ideal for walking, running and mountain biking, and the scenery provides the most amazing backdrop for family photos and selfies.

 A section of this 5,600 hectare forest contains our world-renowned mountain bike park, which is the largest in the Southern Hemisphere.

-The name Okataina means the lake of laughter, a shorted form of Te Moana-i-Kaitaina-a-Te Rangitakaroro, which means “the ocean where Te Rangitakarora laughed.”
+The name Ōkataina means the lake of laughter, a shortened form of Te Moana i Kataina a Te Rangitakaroro, which means “the ocean where Te Rangitakarora laughed.”

 Access to the forests is always free.